- Chart

 Weaknesses

-- High debt levels (due to Shire acquisition)
+- High debt levels resulting from the Shire acquisition.

 Opportunities